-74. Section 11135 also provides an explicit private right of action to challenge disparate-impact discrimination on the basis of race, ethnicity, national origin, and disability status, among other protected categories, by the State and District when providing educational services, programs, and activities to students.
+- 74. Section 11135 also provides an explicit private right of action to challenge disparate-impact discrimination on the basis of race, ethnicity, national origin, and disability status, among other protected categories, by the State and District when providing educational services, programs, and activities to students.
 Cal.
 Gov't.
 Code § 11135(a); Cal.
 Code Regs.
 Tit.
 2 § 11154(i)(1).
-Accordingly, Defendants have a clear, present, ministerial, and non-discretionary duty to ensure that students in protected categories do not suffer disproportionately from school-based discipline.

-75. The District subjects Black, Native American, multiracial, and disabled students to discriminatory discipline practices, which flow directly from the State's failure to provide meaningful oversight.35 The District's student discipline system provides staff with unfettered discretion to choose among several different disciplinary options, including suspension and expulsion for certain offenses, without justification or meaningful oversight.
+Accordingly, Defendants have a clear, present, ministerial, and non-discretionary duty to ensure that students in protected categories do not suffer disproportionately from school-based discipline. - 75.
+The District subjects Black, Native American, multiracial, and disabled students to discriminatory discipline practices, which flow directly from the State's failure to provide meaningful oversight.35 The District's student discipline system provides staff with unfettered discretion to choose among several different disciplinary options, including suspension and expulsion for certain offenses, without justification or meaningful oversight.
 This system allows racial and ableist biases and stereotypes to guide disciplinary decision-making, including views among District staff that the behavior of students of color and disabled students-and students at the intersections of these identities-is inherently defiant, problematic, and deserving of extrapunitive punishment.
 As a result, District staff regularly target and harass Black, Native American, and other students of color through harsher discipline, including suspension, expulsion, and involuntary transfer to alternative programs, for the same or similar behaviors as their peers, causing these students to lose equal access to the classroom.
 Black and Native American students in the District are disciplined at the highest rates for "disruption/defiance," which is one of the most subjective disciplinary offense and most likely to be infected by racial bias.
-For the four school years encompassing 2016-2020, the District suspended Black students for defiance-only at the highest or second-highest rates as compared to other racial/ethnic groups.36 During the 2017-18 and 2018-19 school years, the District suspended Native American students for defiance-only suspension at over twice the rate for white, Asian, and Latine students.37 Despite having actual knowledge of these practices, the District has acted with deliberate indifference by failing to intervene and provide sufficient training to its staff in how to make antiracist and anti-ableist disciplinary decisions.
+For the four school years encompassing 2016-2020, the District suspended Black students for defiance-only at the highest or second-highest rates as compared to other racial/ethnic

 35 PITTSBURG UNIFIED SCH.
 DIST., The Student Rights and Responsibilities Handbook (2021-2022) (2021) 70-71 ("Student Misbehavior and Progressive Disciplinary Action Chart" describing multiple disciplinary options to address various categories of student misbehavior).
-36 EDUC.
-DATA P'SHIP, Pittsburg Unified: Students Suspended for Defiance Only by